tj-uav/tj-uav.github.io/README.md

     git remote add gh-pages git@github.com:tj-uav/tj-uav.github.io.git
     ```

 1. Run `npm run build` to compile all of the jsx and generate the build directory.
-Then commit the changes to the [`build/`](build/) directory.
+Then commit the changes in the [`build`](build/) directory.
 If you don't commit the changes, the next step will deploy an outdated version (it will deploy whatever was last committed).

 	```sh
 	npm run build